outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 ```

 1. When we run an image, a container is created with an extra layer of writable filesystem.
+2. To be compatible with AMD64/ARM64, we can add the `--platform linux/x86_64` or `--platform linux/arm64`.
+Check [multi-platform-docker-build](https://github.com/BretFisher/multi-platform-docker-build).

+   This also applies to [docker build](#build-image-by-dockerfile).
-2. By default, the root process of a container (PID 1), namely the [CMD/ENTRYPOINTWITH](#exec-and-shell) is started in the *forground* mode.
+3. By default, the root process of a container (PID 1), namely the [CMD/ENTRYPOINTWITH](#exec-and-shell) is started in the *forground* mode.
 The host terminal is [attached](#get-into-container) to the process's STDOUT/STDERR, but *not* STDIN.
 So we can see the output (error message included) of the root process as follows:

    ```bash
    root@tux ~ # docker run -t --rm ubuntu ls /